eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the user starts the Ankaios server without specifying the cli arguments for the mTLS PEM file paths and the insecure cli argument, then the Ankaios server shall:
+When the user starts the Ankaios server without specifying the cli arguments for the mTLS PEM file paths or the insecure cli argument, then the Ankaios server shall:
 * exit with a non zero exit code
 * output an error message containing the reason and a help message